'Lifeguards were in swimsuits coming out wet': Crews battle huge blaze at Scarborough rec centre | CBC News

 Update:<br>- The building has been evacuated<br>- No reports of injuries at this this point<br>- Glen Watford is closed at Sheppard Ave<br>- now a 3 -alarm fire <a href="https://twitter.com/Toronto_Fire?ref_src=twsrc%5Etfw">@Toronto_Fire</a> <a href="https://twitter.com/TPS42Div?ref_src=twsrc%5Etfw">@TPS42Div</a> <a href="https://twitter.com/hashtag/GO196180?src=hash&ref_src=twsrc%5Etfw">#GO196180</a>^adc—@TPSOperations

-Fire crews are expected to be at the scene all night to monitor the situation.
+Fire crews were expected to be at the scene all night to monitor the situation.

+Meanwhile, the Toronto District School Board said students at the nearby Alexander Mackenzie Secondary Public School will be relocated to Agincourt Collegiate Institute Friday.

-The City of Toronto facility is one of two leisure pools in Scarborough, and is also home to a number of local sports clubs.
+The City of Toronto recreation centre is one of two leisure pools in Scarborough, and is also home to a number of local sports clubs.
 The centre also houses two indoor ice rinks and a Snoezelen Room — a special multi-sensory environment designed for people with disabilities.

-The fire's impact on the community "is unknown at this time," city spokesperson Brad Ross said in a tweet.

 Comments